Stephen-Psaradellis/SupaGent/README.md

 This project implements a demo-ready customer support voice agent.
 It runs on the ElevenLabs Agent platform (voice I/O), retrieves factual answers via a RAG pipeline, and persists memory in a vector store accessed through an MCP-style adapter.

-See `WARP.md.md` and `project_spec.md` for requirements.
-This README focuses on setup and usage.

 ## Setup

 1) Create and activate a virtual environment, then install deps: